 I have worked in/with security software since about 1996.
 I have talked to hundreds or thousands of customers/users of security software over the years.
 One of the things that I hear people say frequently about security software is that it's "noisy".
 This observation is usually targeted at time series output like logs and so forth.

-After diving deep on a lot of these issues to understand what people meant by that, I've come up with a simple taxonomy from the customer's point of view.
+After diving deep on a lot of these issues to understand what people meant by that, I've come up with a simple taxonomy describing what "noisy" means from the customer's point of view.
 The purpose of this taxonomy is to help security (or other) software developers avoid or fix problems with their output in order to delight their customers, or at least not disappoint them.

-To spoil the surprise, "noisy" effectively means the opposite of "actionable"..
+To spoil the surprise, "noisy" effectively inversely correlates with "actionable".

 Basically, when a customer says something is "noisy", they usually mean one of the following: